maftabali/aws-health-check/README.md

 where
 <resource> is instances, volumes or snapshots
-<command> is dependant on resource - list, start, stop
+<command> is dependent on resource
+  instances:
+  list, start, stop

+  volumes:
+  list

+  snapshots:
+  list, create

 <project> is optional - Project name tag to filter resources based on Project
+--project <project_name>